adamshtrasner/personality-classifier/README.md

 - **F1-score:** `0.9398`
 - **ROC AUC:** `0.9691`

-On the Kaggle conest over a hidden test set:
+On the Kaggle contest over a hidden test set:

 - **Highest score**: `0.978137`